The grain of chicken breast isn’t uniform, rather it will bend and curve.

 Chicken breast has a relatively loose grain structure – this is the reason chicken breast is cooked to 165F – which is for pathogen lethality; Or it’s cooked with certain time-temperature specificity (pg 37.).

-The only reason I bring the above up is because in most cases it doesn’t really matter how you slice chicken breast; Even if you were to slice with the grain, most people wouldn’t bat an eye.
+The only reason I bring the above up is because in most cases it doesn’t really matter how you slice; Even if you were to slice with the grain, most people wouldn’t bat an eye.

 Here’s a chicken breast cut in half:

-I then cut vertically and horizontally on the two halves.
+I then cut vertically and horizontally on the two halves – just to prove it doesn’t really matter much.

 Here’s the individual slices: